André Michaux: Proposed North American expedition

+Jefferson personally drafted the instructions (aka prospectus) for Michaux to lead the project.
+At the time Michaux's exploration was proposed, Meriwether Lewis (1774–1809) – an 18-year-old protégé of Jefferson – asked to be included, but was turned down by Jefferson.
+According to presidential historian Michael Edward Purdy (1954–2023), the "subscription list" stands as the only document of any kind signed by the first four presidents: Washington, Jefferson, Adams, and Madison.

-Before Michaux set out, however, he volunteered to assist the French Minister to America, Edmond-Charles Genet.
-Genet was engaging in war-like acts against English and Spanish naval interests, aggravating relations between America, England and Spain.
-George Rogers Clark offered to organize and lead a militia to take over Louisiana territory from the Spanish.
+Before Michaux was scheduled to begin, however, he volunteered to assist the French Minister to America, Edmond-Charles Genêt.
+Genet was promoting American support for France's wars with Britain and Spain, aggravating relations between all four nations.

+George Rogers Clark offered to organize and lead a militia force to capture Louisiana from the Spanish.
 Michaux's mission was to evaluate Clark's plan and coordinate between Clark's actions and Genet's.
 Michaux went to Kentucky, but, without adequate funds, Clark was unable to raise the militia and the plan eventually folded.

+Ultimately, the expedition never took place.

 It is not true, as sometimes reported, that Thomas Jefferson ordered Michaux to leave the United States after he learned of his involvement with Genet.
 Though Jefferson did not support Genet's actions, he was aware of Genet's instructions for Michaux and even provided Michaux with letters of introduction to the Governor of Kentucky.

 On his return to France in 1796 he was shipwrecked, however most of his specimens survived.
 His two American gardens declined.
 Saunier, his salary unpaid, cultivated potatoes and hay and paid taxes on the New Jersey property, which is now still remembered as "The Frenchman's Garden", part of Machpelah Cemetery in North Bergen.